 It’s countdown time.
 The months leading up to your retirement date can pass quickly—with lots of details to attend to and plans to finalize as you make retirement a reality.

-At six to 10 months, it’s important to ensure all your retirement arrangements are in place.
+At six to 10 months, it’s important to ensure all the efforts of your retirement planning and retirement arrangements are in place.
 You’ll want to crunch the numbers one last time so you’re up to date on your finances.
 Talk to the experts who can confirm you’re good to go.
 This is also the time to begin formalizing your retirement plans with your employer.

 Refresh your financial projections (yet again).
-Review and update the exact dollar amounts of your pension and Social Security benefits.
-Also develop a tentative budget for the first two years of your retirement.
+Review and update the exact dollar amounts of your retirement savings, pension and Social Security benefits.
+Also, develop a tentative budget for the first two years of your retirement.